Guide to the Flu

 Luckily, the flu for the most part is self-treatable.
 Eventually it with pass with plenty of rest, drinking fluids, and medication.
 Your body will fight the infection on its own.

-Typically, a doctor will prescribe you or your child Tamiflu, Relenza or Peramivir injection if diagnosed with the flu.
-Call your pediatrician for questions about OTC medication to relieve flu symptoms.
+Typically, a doctor will prescribe you or your child with a flu medication.
+Call your primary care provider with questions about OTC medication to relieve flu symptoms.

 Only Injectable Shots are Recommended